-Are you wondering exactly how many residency programs to apply to so you can ensure you get matched?
-Many students want guidance when they reach this point in their CaRMS or ERAS timeline.
-After making it through the rigors of medical school, you don’t want to halt your dream of becoming a resident doctor because of a poorly thought out application strategy.
+Are you wondering exactly how many residency programs to apply to so you can ensure you match?
+You may want additional guidance when you reach this point in your CaRMS or ERAS timeline.
+After making it through the rigors of medical school, you don’t want to halt your dream of becoming a resident doctor because of a poorly thought-out application strategy.

 In this blog, you’ll find out how many residency programs to apply to.
 You’ll also learn strategies to help you choose which residency programs to apply for, along with top tips to help you get into your top choice programs.